KyleGospo/docs.bazzite.gg/src/Gaming/Managing_and_modding_games.md

 Replace files and directories is still supported in both the game directory and prefix, but there may be some extra steps involved.

 Some mods require a "WINE DLL OVERRIDE" environment variable in the Steam launch options.
+For non-Steam Games, use Lutris to open "Wine Configuration" and select the "Libraries" tab to add new overrides.

 !!! example